Connecting students with design opportunities across Oregon

 A4LE Oregon/SW Washington Chapter Scholarship – An annual merit-based scholarship for graduating high school seniors pursuing post-secondary education in architecture, engineering, construction and related fields.

-ACE Mentor of Oregon Scholarships – Each year, the ACE Mentor Program of Oregon awards scholarships to high school seniors who are committed to pursuing construction-related careers in college.
+ACE Mentor of Oregon Scholarships – Each year, the ACE Mentor Program awards scholarships to seniors who are committed to pursuing Design Build Careers through college or apprenticeship programs.

 ACE Mentor National Scholarships – A list of scholarships available for high school and college students pursuing architecture, engineering or construction careers.